kylegilman/video-embed-thumbnail-generator/readme.txt

 = 4.7 - February xx, 2020 =
 * Changed plugin name to Videopack.
+* Added Freemius SDK to facilitate selling premium Videopack add-ons.
 * Added Video.js version 7 player option.
 * Deprecated Video.js version 5 player.
 * Removed JW Player & Strobe Media Playback player options.
+* Added cache for complicated database query that should speed up plugin execution on sites with large numbers of videos.
 * Renamed 'controlbar' option to 'controls' and 'mute' to 'muted' to match HTML5 terms.
 * Fixed bug that added videos to encode queue even if there was nothing to encode.